Tax Preparation Checklist

 3) You’re in tax situations where you normally don’t have to file taxes.
 But this year need to because of life changes (e.g., children, divorce, separation, etc.) or income from an additional job.

-4) If you live near the border, it often makes sense when doing state and federal tax returns for both Massachusetts and Connecticut because the total time spent with some high-level preparers combined often runs below 50 hours for both states.
+4) If you live near the border, filing state and federal tax returns for Massachusetts and Connecticut can be beneficial.
+This is often quicker, as many high-level preparers can complete the process in under 50 hours for both states combined.

 Fees